carla-simulator/scenario_runner/Docs/openscenario_support.md

 <img src="images/OSC_storyboard_init_2.png" width="300">

+Moreover, the road friction can be adjusted using the _RoadCondition_ action.
+A _frictionScale_ of 0.0 means no friction at all (no vehicle traction), where a value of 1.0 represents the highest possible friction.

 In addition, the object start positions are defined through _Private_ actions, as illustrated in the following image (Note: h is the yaw angle).

 #### Story